AdobeDocs/campaign.en/help/common/delivery/using/steps-validating-the-delivery.md

 You can create new rules and define new typologies from this node.
 These tasks are however reserved for expert users who know JavaScript.

-For more on typology rules, refer to [this page](../../campaign/using/about-campaign-typologies.md).
+For more on typology rules, refer to [this page](../../../v7/campaign-opt/using/about-campaign-typologies.md) in Campaign Classic v7 documentation.

 To edit the current typology, click the **[!UICONTROL Edit link]** icon to the right of the **[!UICONTROL Typology]** field.